-- (2) A person shall not be regarded as coming within the meaning of the definitions "native of the Colony" and "permanent resident"- - (a) if he is a refugee; - (b) merely by reason of the fact that he is a native of the Colony, if at the time of his birth his mother was a refugee; or - (c) merely by reason of the fact that he was born in the Colony, if at the time of his birth his mother was not a person falling within any of the categories mentioned in paragraphs (a) and (b), of the definition "permanent resident", and she has not since then become a person falling within the category mentioned in paragraph (b) of the said definition. - 3.
-The Governor may declare by notification in the Ports of Gazette any port in the Colony to be a port of entry. - 4.-(1) The Colonial Secretary shall be the Chief Immigration Officer for the Colony but may delegate the performance of all or any of the duties and the exercise of all or any of the powers vested in him under this Law or any regulations made thereunder to any other officer of his office.
+(2) A person shall not be regarded as coming within the meaning of the definitions "native of the Colony" and

+(a) if he is a refugee;

+- (b) merely by reason of the fact that he was born in the Čolony, if at the time of his birth his mother was a refugee; or - (c) merely by reason of the fact that he was born in the Colony, if at the time of his birth his mother was not a person falling within any of the categories mentioned in paragraphs (a) and (b), of the definition "permanent resident", and she has not since then become a person falling within the category mentioned in paragraph (b) of the said definition.

+3. The Governor may declare by notification in the Gazette Approved any port in the Colony to be an approved port for the purposes ports. of this Law.

+4.-(1) The Colonial Secretary shall be the Chief Immigration Immigration Officer for the Colony but may delegate the performance of all or any of the duties and the exercise of all or any of the powers vested in him under this Law or any regulations made thereunder to any other officer of his office.